How to Choose a Good Blog Name (11 Practical Tips)

 Lean Domain Search is an excellent tool that generates a long list of name ideas based on your chosen word or words.

-It is based on the concept of combining two or more words together with one of the words being directly related to your blog’s purpose.
+It is based on the concept of combining two or more words with one of the words being directly related to your blog’s purpose.

 Wordoid